dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 ## <a name="ngsiv2"/> NGSIv2 support

 As it is explained in previous sections, expressions can have two return types: String or Number, being the former one the default.
-Whenever a expression is executed without error, its result will be cast to the configured type.
+Whenever an expression is executed without error, its result will be cast to the configured type.

-On one hand, in NGSIv1 since all attributes'values are string, in the expression parser the expression type is set always to String and the transformation of the information coming from the SouthBound is done using replace instruction.
+On one hand, in NGSIv1 since all attributes' values are of type String, in the expression parser the expression type is set always to String and the transformation of the information coming from the SouthBound is done using replace instruction.
 Therefore, values sent to the CB will always be Strings.
 This can be seen in (#execution) example.

 On the other hand, NGSIv2 fully supports all the types described in the JSON specification (string, number, boolean, object, array and null).
-Therefore, the result of an expression must be cast to the appropriate type in order to avoid inconsistencies between the type field for an attribute and the type of the value that is being sent.
+Therefore, the result of an expression must be cast to the appropriate type (the type used to define the attribute) in order to avoid inconsistencies between the type field for an attribute and the type of the value that is being sent.

 Currently, the expression parser does not support JSON Arrays and JSON document.
 A new issue has been created to address this aspect https://github.com/telefonicaid/iotagent-node-lib/issues/568.
 For the rest of types the workflow will be the following:

-1. Variables will be casted to Number or String depending on the expression type.
+1. Variables will be cast to Number or String depending on the expression type.
 2. The expression will be applied
-3. The output type will be casted again to the original attribute type.
+3. The output type will be cast again to the original attribute type.

 E.g.: if a device with the following provisioning information is provisioned in the IoTAgent:
 ```